Why You Need an Attorney in NYC for a Real Estate Purchase

 Should You Hire a Buyer’s Broker?

-When it comes to buyer’s brokers, there are more pros than cons.
-Hiring a buyer’s broker can help you save on closing costs, and be of assistance in the overall process.
+Regarding buyer’s brokers, there are more pros than cons.
+Hiring a buyer’s broker can help you save on closing costs and assist the overall process.

-Sellers in NYC have agreed to pay the same total commission whether there are one or two agents working on a deal, so the services of a buyer’s broker are free and already built into the sales price.
+Sellers in NYC have agreed to pay the same total commission whether one or two agents are working on a deal, so the services of a buyer’s broker are free and already built into the sales price.

 Working directly with the buyer’s agent can be risky.

-Another huge plus: you can also request a buyer’s broker commission rebate.
+Another huge plus is that you can also request a buyer’s broker commission rebate.

 This means that in addition to having an experienced negotiator and market expert on your side to navigate through the complexities of your real estate deal, you’ll receive a cash commission rebate at close and save money on your transaction.

-However, keep in mind that this may not be an idea that your agent is open to.
-And it may be worth using a very capable buyer's agent or broker for no rebate.
+However, remember that this may not be an idea your agent is open to.
+And it may be worth using a competent buyer's agent or broker for no rebate.

 Whether you hire a buyer’s broker or use your non-real-estate-specializing brother as your attorney to save on costs, no amount of research is too little.